google/pageloader/anatomy.md

 implements this.

 `@PageObject()` is used as the starting point for code generation step.
-`package:build` will identify all abstract classes annotated with this and begin looking into its contents for more annotations within the class to propagate the implemented, non-abstract version of this class.
+`package:build` will identify all abstract classes annotated with this and generate the implemented, non-abstract version of this class.

 **3. `@CheckTag('my-special-tag')`**